-- (a) Amount includes repurchase costs. - (b) On November 16, 2020, the Company purchased 1.4 million Common Units in a private transaction for aggregate consideration of approximately \$13.8 million.
-The purchase was made outside of the Company's unit repurchase plan. - (c) On December 10, 2020, the Company purchased 0.4 million Common Units in a private transaction for aggregate consideration of approximately \$4.2 million.
-The purchase was made within the Company's unit repurchase plan. - (d) On January 28, 2021, the Company purchased 0.1 million Common Units in a private transaction for aggregate consideration of approximately \$1.3 million.
-The purchase was made within the Company's unit repurchase plan. - (e) Of the total available for repurchase, approximately 3.6 million units are available for repurchase in open market transactions and 0.5 million units are available for repurchase in privately-negotiated transactions, under the Repurchase Plan.
+- (a) Amount includes repurchase costs. - (b) On December 30, 2021, the Company purchased 0.4 million Common Units in a private transaction for aggregate consideration of approximately \$4.4 million.
+The approved purchase was made outside of the Company's unit repurchase plan. - (c) Of the total available for repurchase, approximately 1.6 million units are available for repurchase in open market transactions and 0.3 million units are available for repurchase in privately-negotiated transactions, under the Repurchase Plan.